ATTORNEYS WHO HANDLE LINE OF DUTY INJURY CASES IN NEW YORK

 Often when police officers suffer a line of duty injury, they are able to recover much more money than the disability pay they receive.
 While most police officers are aware that they get their full pay and medical bills paid, while they are out on a line of duty injury, sometimes they are also able to sue for pain and suffering.

+One of the most frequent questions that our NYC police officer line of duty attorneys are asked is "If a police officer gets hurt in the line of duty, can they sue?"
+The answer is that sometimes they can.
 New York’s General Municipal Law section 205(e) allows New York police officers injured in the line of duty to sue anyone who broke a law or violated a statute, which directly or indirectly caused an injury.
 This indirect causation standard allows a wide reach for those who violate the law and cause a police officer to become injured, either directly or as an indirect cause of the legal violation.

 THE GENERAL MUNICIPAL LAW